Globidev/corewa-rs/README.md

 Computes the binary *xor* of the values specified by the first two parameters and stores the result in the register specified bu the third parameter.
 The computed value affects `zf`.

 #### zjmp
-Moves the process' `pc` by an offset determined by the direct value of the first parameter **only** if the process' `zf` is `1`.
+Moves the process' `pc` by an offset equal to the direct value of the first parameter **only** if the process' `zf` is `1`.

 #### ldi
 Adds the values specified by the first two parameters and use the result as an offset to address memory and load a 32bit value into the register specified by the third parameter.

 #### sti
-Adds the values specified by the 2nd and the 3rd parameters and use the result as an offset to address memory and store the value of the register specified by the first parameter at that memory location.
+Adds the values specified by the 2nd and the 3rd parameters and uses the result as an offset to address memory and store the value of the register specified by the first parameter at that memory location.

 #### fork
 *Fork*s this process.
 This effectively creates a new process that inherits the current process' registers and `zf`.
 The spawned process will have its `pc` set to his parent's `pc` offseted by the direct value specified by the first parameter.